osama-git05/active-directory-attack-detection-lab/README.md

 Hostname: DC01
 RAM: 4 GB
 vCPU: 2
-Virtual Disk: 60 GB
 Operating System: Windows Server 2022 Desktop Experience
 ```

-The **Desktop Experience** edition was selected to provide access to Server Manager, Active Directory Users and Computers, DNS Manager, Group Policy Management, and Event Viewer.
+The **Desktop Experience** edition was selected so Server Manager, Active Directory Users and Computers, DNS Manager, Group Policy Management, and Event Viewer could be used directly during the lab.

 ---